g-mero/esday/docs/plugins/locale.md

 | locale    | Locale | locale object to use |

 ## Locale object
+Locales are defined in locale files that contain an object with all required Properties.

 ### Properties

 Properties of the `Locale` object: